apache/geode-examples/replicated/README.md

 5. Run the consumer a second time, and notice that all the entries are still available due to replication:

-        $ gradle run -Pmain=Consumer
+        $ ../gradlew run -Pmain=Consumer
         ...
         ...
         INFO: Done.
 50 entries available on the server(s).

-6. Shutdown the system:
+6. Shut down the system:

         $ scripts/stopAll.sh

-This example is a simple demonstration on basic APIs of Geode, as well how to write tests using mocks for Geode applications.
+This example is a simple demonstration of using gfsh and some basic Geode APIs, as well how to write tests using mocks for Geode applications.